xbeat/Machine-Learning/README.md

 The cost function is a crucial component in machine learning, measuring how well a model's predictions align with actual values.
 Let's explore the mathematical reasoning behind its formulation and why certain choices were made.

+## Mastering Inheritance and Polymorphism in Python

+Introduction to Inheritance and Polymorphism

+Inheritance and polymorphism are fundamental concepts in object-oriented programming (OOP) that enhance code reusability, flexibility, and maintainability.
+These powerful features allow developers to create hierarchical relationships between classes and write more modular, extensible code.
+Let's explore these concepts in Python with practical examples.

 ## Dimensionality Reduction Methods for Preserving Data Variance

 Principal Component Analysis (PCA) for Dimensionality Reduction